aldair31121997-wq/reviewing-data/HPAIVpredict/README.md

 where these two files are those obtained in the first step.
 The script outputs a table in `xlsx` format containing all the analyzed positions and estimated likelihoods of insertions.
 When a given insertion has a prediction score higher than the detection threshold ($10^{-5}$), the prediction column contains its estimated $\log_{10}$-frequency unless the position is filtered by the `slippage accessibility` rule.
 In cases where the prediction score is lower than the detection threshold or is filtered by the `slippage accessibility` rule, the prediction column contains `BELOWthreshold`.

 In addition, the script creates the same type of plot than the plots shown in the article using a given window of visualization.
-This window corresponds to the positions in the HA predicted and observed (going from nucleotide position 1012 to 1030)
+This window corresponds to the positions in the HA predicted and observed (going from nucleotide position 1012 to 1030), To facilitate analysis of the complete dataset, we provide aligned cleavage-site sequences from H5, H7, and H12 viruses.
+This alignment generates a numbering system that corresponds to the original positions in H5 and H12, but not exactly to those in H7.
+To obtain the original H7 numbering, subtract 23 from the aligned position.

 ## Additional information on the model fitting